chrishenri/rw3d_manual/docs/source/examples.rst

 **Spatial discretization and Boundaries**

-The model domain is defined with a specific origin and the grid consists of 330 cells in the *x*-direction, 360 cells in the *y*|direction and 7 layers.
+The model domain is defined with a specific origin and the grid consists of 330 cells in the *x*-direction, 360 cells in the *y*-direction and 7 layers.
 Horizontal spacing is uniform (100 meters), while vertical spacing varies and is read from an external file (*DFS3* format).
 Topography and inactive cells are also specified in a *DFS2* and *DFS3* file, respectively.
 All borders of the domain are "open", i.e., particles will be "killed" if they leave the domain.
 The grid, topgether will the domain topography and active/inactive cells will be printed in a vtu file for visualization in, e.g., Paraview.